clickonrefresh/web-dev-course-docusaurus/docs/Web Dev Course/HTML Froms & Tables/HTML_Forms.md

 - Used to create a variety of of form controls (20+)
 - Input takes the attribute prop 'type', and type changes the way an input attribute behaves dramatically

+## 48 - Labels

+Labels associate form actions with their respective descriptions.
+This helps in cases like clicking on the label will control the form action too.
+Better for SEO

+#### There are 2 attributes which help associate a label to a form action:
+-  input 'id'
+- label 'for'